FabricExile/usd-deps/README.md

 The optional `SPLIT` argument, if set, causes the dependencies to be installed into separate directories below `PREFIX`.
 This is mostly useful for testing, since each dependency can then be more easily cleaned before being rebuilt.

-The `make` command will generate all of the dependencies for USD, as well as a script `$PREFIX/bin/build-usd.sh` which will build and install USD using these dependencies.
+The `make` command will generate all of the dependencies for USD.
+If you run it **without** the SPLIT flag is will also create a script `$PREFIX/bin/build-usd.sh` which will build and install USD using these dependencies.
 To see the usage of `build-usd.sh`, simply run it without any arguments.